 Looking for a relaxing Southwest adventure?
-Look no further than a boat tour!
+The best Grand Canyon tour from Las Vegas for you may be a boat tour.
 If you’re seeking a tour that’s a little more exhilarating than a cruise down the Colorado River or around Lake Mead, you can also combine your boat tour with an airplane or helicopter tour of the Grand Canyon.

 If you want to take a boat tour, you have three options:

 - A pontoon boat cruise down the Colorado River through the heart of the Grand Canyon.
 (NOTE: the only way to get to the river bed is by helicopter, so if you want to a boat cruise through the Canyon, your tour will also include a helicopter floor landing).

 - River raft cruise down the Colorado River.

 - Paddlewheel boat cruise of Lake Mead, featuring two climate-controlled enclosed decks, and an open sun deck.